RPL Cost in Australia guide — Right Pathway 2026 pricing overview

 RPL Payment Options and Plans

+Your initial eligibility assessment is always free.
+No payment is required to find out whether you may be eligible for RPL.
 Once eligibility is confirmed and you choose to proceed, the following payment structure typically applies:

-Start Your Free Eligibility Check — No Payment Required
+Start Free Eligibility Check

 RPL Cost FAQs